kubecost/docs/asset-diff.md

 Asset Diff API
 ====================================

-The diff API provides a diff between two windows of all the added or removed assets from the later (before parameter) to the earlier (after parameter) window.
+The diff API provides a diff of two windows that returns all the added, removed, or cost changed assets from the later window (before parameter) to the earlier window (after parameter).
+This endpoint does a comparison of two asset sets in the given windows and accumulates the results.

 The endpoint is available at
 ```